MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/12-create-cpu-status-alert.md

     ![Screenshot of the warning email](../images/dp-300-module-12-lab-12.png)

 Alerts can send you an email or call a web hook when some metric (for example database size or CPU usage) reaches a threshold you define.
-You've just seen how you can easily configure Alerts for Azure SQL Databases.
+You've just seen how you can easily configure alerts for Azure SQL Databases.